Vietnam.vn - Nền tảng quảng bá Việt Nam

 In Do Son district ( Hai Phong ), many households suffered damage to fish cages due to storm damage.

-Reporting to the Prime Minister on the damage caused by storm Yagi (storm No. 3), Mr. Le Anh Quan, Vice Chairman of Hai Phong City People's Committee, said that according to initial statistics, the city has about 48 hectares aquaculture lost
+Reporting to the Prime Minister on the damage caused by storm Yagi (storm No. 3), Mr. Le Anh Quan, Vice Chairman of Hai Phong City People's Committee, said that according to initial statistics, the city has about 48 hectares aquaculture lost everything

-Mr. Tien (61 years old, Cat Ba town) said that in Cat Ba bay alone, there were more than 100 families raising fish in cages that were destroyed by the storm, causing heavy damage.
+Mr. Tien (61 years old, Cat Ba town) said that in Cat Ba bay alone, there are more than 100 families raising fish in cages that were destroyed by the storm, causing heavy damage.

-"For families with conditions, recovery will be quick, but for households that have to borrow to economic development "There are many difficulties," said Mr. Tien.
+"For families with conditions, recovery will be quick, but for households that have to borrow money to economic development "There are many difficulties," said Mr. Tien.

 Most of the cage farming areas in Quang Ninh and Hai Phong were severely damaged by the storm, with some areas suffering up to 90% or even 99%.
 The fishing industry in many inland provinces was also severely affected by heavy rains and flooding.